To Write Love on Her Arms: Awards and media coverage

 In August 2007, TWLOHA was awarded a MySpace Impact Award in the Community Building category.

 On September 12, 2008, To Write Love on Her Arms was featured on the NBC Nightly News segment "Making a Difference".

 At the end of 2009, organization founder Jamie Tworkowski received mtvU's Good Woodie Award, which is given to artists whose commitment to a social cause has "effected the greatest change this year."

 On November 25, 2009, Rolling Stone magazine featured an article about TWLOHA.
 On November 12, 2009, Jamie invited anyone in the NYC area to join in on the photoshoot in Washington Square Park.
 The photos were taken by Peter Yang, whose photo of then Presidential Candidate Barack Obama won "Cover of the Year" in 2008.
 He later commented after the shoot that this was the largest group of subjects he had photographed to date.

 In March 2010 TWLOHA won the Best Non-Profit Use of Twitter Award at the 2nd Annual Shorty Awards held in New York City.

 In October 2010, TWLOHA was part of a piece on CBS Morning News about preventing "The Youngest Suicides".

 On January 6, 2011, TWLOHA won the 2010 "Must-Follow Non-Profit" Award at the 4th Annual Mashable Awards.

 In February 2011, for the second year in a row, TWLOHA was a finalist in the Shorty Awards.

-As of January 12, 2011, TWLOHA had reached over 1,000,000 likes on their official Facebook page.

 On October 6, 2011, Chase Bank announced the five finalists for the American Giving Awards in which the five finalists shared $2 million in grants.
 TWLOHA was one of those five and gained the most votes in Round 1 over any other organization.

 On December 10, 2011, TWLOHA was awarded a $1,000,000 grant towards their mission on NBC's American Giving Awards.

+As of March 2025, TWLOHA had reached 1.4 million followers on Facebook, 324,000 followers on Instagram, 235,000 followers on X (formerly Twitter), 30,900 subscribers on YouTube, 26,400 followers on TikTok, and more than 10,000 downloads of their mobile app, The Hopeful, on Google Play.